 After that, he does a routine check to see that we are both on the same Google doc, and gets to the problem straight away.

 I should mention here, as I did in my last post, that I did not expect any graph / tree questions.
 Other blogs have pointed out that Google does not ask these questions in the phone interview.
-I didn’t study any tree questions.
+So, I didn’t study any tree questions.